Pops Staples: Life and career

 In 1976, Staples also appeared in the movie documenting The Band's final concert, The Last Waltz (released in 1978).
 Pops Staples shared vocals with his daughters and with Levon Helm and Rick Danko on "The Weight."
 The group appeared in the concert on stage, but their later performance shot on a soundstage was used in the final film.
 It is considered by some fans as the definitive version of the song.
 After Mavis left for a solo career in the 1980s, Pops Staples began a solo career, appearing at international "blues" festivals (though steadfastly refusing to sing the blues).
 Over the course of his career, he was nominated for three Grammy Awards, winning the 1995 Best Contemporary Blues Album Grammy for Father, Father.

 Staples also tried his hand at acting.
 In 1986, Roebuck played the role of Mr. Tucker, a voodoo witch doctor, in the Talking Heads film True Stories, during which he performed "Papa Legba".
+The next year, Oceola died, aged 69.
 He appeared as himself in the 1997 Barry Levinson film Wag the Dog, singing "Good Old Shoe" with Willie Nelson.

 He died after suffering an ultimately fatal concussion in a fall at his home, just nine days shy of his 86th birthday.
 After his death, his daughters Yvonne and Mavis gave one of his guitars to country and gospel musician Marty Stuart.